Acting with integrity

 - Mary Guest (General Counsel and Company Secretary of LRS)

-- Bertrand Delmas (Chief HR Officer of SBFE)
+- Toby McKeever (Chief Strategy Officer of SBFE)

 The Executive Commitee

-The Executive Committee – The Executive Committee is responsible for the day to day running of the company and for the execution of the Board’s strategic vision and is accountable to the Board.
-For more information on the Executive Committee members please use the link below.
+The Executive Committee – The Executive Committee, accountable to the board, is responsible for the day to day running of the company and for the execution of the Board’s strategic vision and is accountable to the Board.

 The Ethics Committee